 Although blinds aren’t resistant to all mold and grime, they require less time and effort on your part for maintenance.
 Unlike curtains, you don’t need to take them off the window, unless you’re going for a thorough cleaning session.
 Just run a cloth over the closed slats every now and then to get rid of the dust and moisture.

 Moreover, choosing the right kind of material will further cut down on your cleaning efforts.
-For instance, aluminum blinds are built for rust-resistance and long-lasting use.
+For instance, aluminum blinds are built for rust resistance and long-lasting use.
 Plus, they are available in multiple colors to suit varied setups.
 But if you aren’t in the mood for metal, less absorptive acrylic blinds will also do the job without requiring much cleaning effort.

-And in case of damage, you can replace an individual slat or two without replacing the whole unit.
+In case of damage, you can replace an individual slat or two without replacing the whole unit.

 When it comes to privacy, we only have good things to say.
 Since blinds don’t dance to the rhythm of the wind but stay firm, you can keep the windows open without compromising privacy.